tarof429/stuckathome/archlinux/installing.md

 # Installing

-Since all the partitioning was done in the previous step, we should now proceed to intall ArchLinux.
+Since all the partitioning was done in the previous step, we should now proceed to install ArchLinux.

 - The ISO was burned to a USB using Balena Etcher.